 - The LPO helps businesses to facilitate the proper preparation of some business documents.
-This includes a statement of account which is very useful for measuring your businesses’ financial performance.
+This includes a statement of account which is very useful for measuring your business’s financial performance.

 - It helps you to keep an accurate record of all the purchases you make.
 This is very useful in the sense that it will help you guide against duplicating purchases.

 - As a business owner, the LPO will help you manage your business inventory accurately.
-Mainly because you have the record of all your purchases in a standardized manner.
+Mainly because you have a record of all your purchases in a standardized manner.